Towards Robust and Reproducible Active Learning Using Neural Networks: Pool Based Active Learning Methods

-\cite{VAAL_sinha2019variational} combined a VAE \cite{VAE_kingma} and a discriminator \cite{Goodfellow:2014:GAN:2969033.2969125} to learn a metric for AL sampling.
+Sinha et al.\cite{VAAL_sinha2019variational} combined a VAE \cite{VAE_kingma} and a discriminator \cite{Goodfellow:2014:GAN:2969033.2969125} to learn a metric for AL sampling.
 VAE encoder is trained on both $L \text{ and } U$, and the discriminator is trained on the latent space representations of $L \text{ and } U$ to distinguish between seen ($L$) and unseen ($U$) images.
 Sampling function selects samples from $U$ with lowest discriminator confidence (to be seen) as measured by output of discriminator's softmax.
 Effectively, samples that are most likely to be unseen based on the discriminator's output are chosen.
+Since VAAL does not account for the end task, recent methods such as SRAAL\cite{SRAAL_zhang2020state}, TAVAAL\cite{tavaal_kim2021task} have incorporated the task awareness too.